denoland/manual/getting_started/setup_your_environment.md

 [coc.nvim installed](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim)
 installed, you need to install the required plugin via `:CocInstall coc-deno`.

-Once the plugin is installed and you want to enable Deno for a workspace, run the command `:CocCommand deno.initializeWorkspace` and you should be able to utilize commands like `gd` (goto definition) and `gr` (go/find references).
+Once the plugin is installed, and you want to enable Deno for a workspace, run the command `:CocCommand deno.initializeWorkspace` and you should be able to utilize commands like `gd` (goto definition) and `gr` (go/find references).